deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/osi-layers.md

 The functions of the presentation layer are :

-- Translation :For example, ASCII to EBCDIC.
+- Translation : For example, ASCII to EBCDIC.

-- Encryption/ Decryption :Data encryption translates the data into another form or code.
+- Encryption/ Decryption : Data encryption translates the data into another form or code.
 The encrypted data is known as the cipher text and the decrypted data is known as plain text.
 A key value is used for encrypting as well as decrypting data.

-- Compression:Reduces the number of bits that need to be transmitted on the network.
+- Compression: Reduces the number of bits that need to be transmitted on the network.

 ## Application Layer (Layer 7)